arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/option/README.md

 emptyValue
 ```

-Let's write a function that may or not give us a string, thus returning `Option<String>`:
+Let's write a function that may or may not give us a string, thus returning `Option<String>`:

 ```kotlin:ank:silent
 fun maybeItWillReturnSomething(flag: Boolean): Option<String> =
    if (flag) Some("Found value") else None
 ```

-Using `getOrElse` we can provide a default value `"No value"` when the optional argument `None` does not exist:
+Using `getOrElse`, we can provide a default value `"No value"` when the optional argument `None` does not exist:

 ```kotlin:ank:silent
 val value1 = maybeItWillReturnSomething(true)